wlarson/Strategery/_posts/2016-12-01-owner-profiles.markdown

 All over the waiver wire and free agents.
 First to take action on injury updates and other roster updates.

 <b>Trade Spammer</b><br>
-Rapid fires terrible trade offers to all other owners, hoping someone will accept a bad offer.
+Rapid fires terrible trade offers to all other owners, hoping someone will accept.
 Frequent target of trade vetos.

 <b>Asleep At The Wheel</b><br>
 Goes AWOL after draft day.
 May not even show up for the draft.